drakelfisher/drakelfisher.gethub.io/README.md

 # Drake Fisher's Website

-No code good... but hire Drake for many company monies!
+No code good... but hire Drake for many company moneys!!!